bitrise-io/bitrise/_docs/step-development-guideline.md

 An example:

 The Xcode Archive step generates a `$BITRISE_IPA_PATH` output environment variable.
-**You should not** use this environment variable in your step directly, instead you should declare an input for your Step in `step.yml` and just set the default value to `$BITRISE_IPA_PATH`.
+**You should not** use this environment variable in your Step's code directly, instead you should declare an input for your Step in `step.yml` and just set the default value to `$BITRISE_IPA_PATH`.
 Example: